HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 }
 ```

 The HttpClient is covered in a using.
-You should NEVER do this, it will lead to socket exhaustion.
+You should NEVER do this, it will lead to ~~socket~~ port exhaustion.
 I understand the cause: The HttpClient implements the HttpMessageInvoker, which implements IDisposable, so developers think they need to dispose it by wrapping the HttpClient in a using.

 For this test, I am using a simple console application with a Worker that calls a scoped dependency injected ApiService.